-With the creation of the Swearer Center for Public Service in 1986, Brown became one of the first campuses in the nation to establish a formal center for public service.
+In 1986 Brown became one of the first campuses in the nation to establish a formal Center for Public Service.
 Its founder, President Howard Swearer, believed that community engagement should be a powerful and formative part of a Brown education.
+In 1991 the center was named the Howard R. Swearer Center for Public Service in honor of the late president.
 Read more of Carrying Out Howard Swearer's Legacy on the Brown 250+ website.
 "We want Brown to be a community of compassionate people, involved in serious intellectual pursuits, but never divorced from one of the principal purposes of education, to prepare young people for responsible citizenship." - Howard R. Swearer, Fifteenth President of Brown University.

 Howard R. Swearer served as the President of Brown University from 1976 to 1988.
 Born in Hutchinson, Kansas, Swearer attended public school in Wichita and matriculated in 1950 to Princeton, where he earned his undergraduate degree.
 He completed his master’s and doctoral degrees at Harvard.
 After teaching at UCLA, directing Peace Corps training for Africa and Latin America and working for the international division of the Ford Foundation, Howard Swearer assumed the presidency of Carleton College.
 In August 1976 he became the fifteenth president of Brown University.